 All lessons (denoted by the book icon) are to be read outside of class.
 We previously titled lessons meant to be completed outside of class with a Homework prefix.
 But from this point on, all lessons are homework by default, regardless of title.

-You are not required to code along with homework lessons.
-Just read them carefully, familiarize yourself with new concepts and vocabulary, and prepare to practice these concepts during the next class session.
+You are not required to code along with homework lessons, nor to fully understand the concepts in the lessons.
+Just read them, familiarize yourself with new concepts and vocabulary, and prepare to practice these concepts in class the following day.

 The Address Book, Places You've Been, and To Do exercise contains all of Monday's in-class projects and activities.